The Apple-1

 Here is a list of all known serial numbers on the back of some 1st batch Apple-1.

 The Byte Shop theory seems plausible.
-Only one question remained: why do numbers greater than 50 exist?
+Only one question remains: why do numbers greater than 50 exist?
 Mike Willegal found an explanation.
 Data Domain Computer had purchased Apple-1 computers directly from the Byte Shop.
 Mike asked Thom Hogan (Data Domain Computer) about this.
 At that time, Data Domain Computers had found a practical application.
 One was at the Kentucky Derby.

-The sale of Apple-1 to Data Domain Computers by the Byte Shop explains the higher numbers quite well.
+The sale of Apple-1 computers to Data Domain Computers by the Byte Shop explains the higher numbers quite well.

 Labels and stamps